-First, since it's the star of the show, go for the best butter you can find.
+Since it's the star of the show, go for the best butter you can find.
 I adore Kerrygold (not sponsored, just fangirling).
 It's widely available, not expensive, comes from grass-fed cows and is cultured for that tang that I can't live without anymore.

 - 2 large egg yolks

-- 1 tablespoon fresh lemon juice
+- 1 tablespoon (15 ml) fresh lemon juice

-- 1/4 teaspoon fine sea salt (more to taste)
+- ¼ teaspoon fine sea salt (more to taste)

-- 10 dashes Tobasco sauce
+- 10 dashes Tabasco sauce

-- 1 tablespoon hot water
+- 1 tablespoon (15 ml) very hot water

-- 1 stick (4 ounces) unsalted butter
+- 1 stick (8 tablespoons) (112 grams) unsalted butter

-Place the blender into the 2-cup measuring cup, touching the bottom, and turn it on.
-Drizzle in the butter in a slow, steady stream until it's gone.
+- Place the blender into the 2-cup measuring cup or the tall blender container, touching the bottom, and turn it on.
+Drizzle in the very hot butter in a slow, steady stream until it's gone.
 This should take 30 seconds to a minute and leave you with a beautifully emulsified Hollandaise sauce.
 Taste for salt.

-* As always, use impeccably fresh eggs and source them carefully to avoid bacteria.
+- As always, use impeccably fresh eggs and source them carefully to avoid bacteria.

-**Method and recipe inspired by quite a few sources over the years, but especially this one.
+- Method and recipe inspired by quite a few sources over the years, but especially this one.